When To Pierce Baby Ears

 The best play here is to ask either a doctor or a nurse to do the piercing—they tend to be more experienced in such regard.

-You’ll also make sure that the piercing is conducted with the right technique—pierced from the correct angle, with sterilized equipment to avoid unintended effects.
+You’ll also ensure that the piercing is conducted with the proper technique—pierced from the correct angle with sterilized equipment to avoid unintended effects.

-On a very important note, ensure the piercing is done with gold post earrings—this helps to reduce the risk of skin reaction to metal and other possible infections.
+On a critical note, ensure the piercing is done with gold post-earrings—this helps to reduce the risk of skin reaction to metal and other possible infections.

 Lastly, use screw-back earrings so they don’t choke or injure your baby.